-As the two clash against each other, emotions leak, and memories slowly resurface, leading them to remember everything.
-Decim is privy to all this, and the fate of the two lie in his hands.
-In this intense battle of emotions, we see the scarce seen dark side of humans, through the anime.
-An absolute classic, Death Parade is a must watch for more insight onto humans as a whole.
-It really does bring to the table some very uncomfortable themes, and it does so in absolute style.
+Hence, as the two clash against each other, emotions spill, and memories slowly resurface, leading them to remember everything.
+Decim is privy to all this, and the fate of the two lies in his hands.
+In this intense battle of emotions, we see the scarce seen dark side of humans through the anime.
+An absolute classic, Death Parade is a must-watch for more insight into humans as a whole.
+It really does bring some very uncomfortable themes to the table, and it does so in absolute style.

 MAL Rating: 7.76

-An anime characterized by the excessive amounts of gore, akame ga kill is the story of Tatsumi, and his struggle to fight corruption.
-He hates what the government in the capital has become, and wishes to tear it down with the help of the Night Raid.
-These are a group of assassins, who aim to overthrow the Prime Minister Honest.
-The fight to acquire the coveted imperial arms ensues, as the side with more firepower will emerge victorious.
+An anime series characterized by excessive amounts of gore, akame ga kill is Tatsumi’s story and his struggle to fight corruption.
+He hates what the government in the capital has become and wishes to tear it down with the Night Raid’s help.
+Hence, this group of assassins aims to overthrow the Prime Minister.
+The fight to acquire the coveted imperial arms ensues, as the side with more firepower will emerge victoriously.

 With the legendary Taku Iwasaki composing the soundtrack, and White Fox animating it, one can expect intense fight sequences.
-This results in bloodcurdling, dark and incredible battles, leaving a lasting impression on the viewer.
-The dark overtones in this anime make for some pretty good moments.
+This results in bloodcurdling, dark, and incredible battles, leaving a lasting impression on the viewer.
+Moreover, the dark overtones in this anime make for some pretty good moments.
 While the anime is great, I would personally recommend the manga for this one too.

 MAL Rating: 8.48

-An incredibly popular anime, Attack on Titan is the story of 15 foot Titans, who have invaded the last bastion of humanity.
+An incredibly popular anime, Attack on Titan, is the story of 15 foot Titans, who have invaded the last bastion of humanity.
 This was all that had remained after Titans came into this world.
-The worst part is the Titans eat humans, not for survival, but for entertainment.
 Eren Jeager, the protagonist, who loses his mother to a titan, vows to take revenge by annihilating every Titan alive.
-And after his training, as he goes out to protect mankind, and fight the Titans for the first time, things instantly go awry.
+And after his training, as he goes out to protect humanity and fight the Titans for the first time, things instantly go awry.

-A thrilling anime, filled to the brim with plot twists and deaths, Attack on Titan is a modern classic.
-The viewer is absolutely compelled to instantly consume the next episode as layers after layers of secrets and mysteries are unveiled.
-From politics and dark character relationships, to fight sequences and flying with the 3-D maneuver gear, this anime leaves no stone unturned in enthralling everyone who gives this one a try.
+Surely, a thrilling anime filled to the brim with plot twists and deaths, Attack on Titan is a modern classic.
+Moreover. the viewer is absolutely compelled to instantly consume the next episode as layers after layers of secrets and mysteries are unveiled.
+From politics and dark character relationships to fight sequences and to fly with the 3-D maneuver gear, this anime leaves no stone unturned in enthralling everyone who gives this one a try.

 MAL Rating: 7.97

-Tokyo Ghoul has become one of the select number of anime which manages to catch the attention of those outside this genre of entertainment.
+Tokyo Ghoul is one of the select number of anime that manages to catch the attention of those outside this genre of entertainment.
 Tokyo has become the feeding ground of the creatures known as ghouls, who eat human flesh to survive.
 Unbeknown to Kaneki Ken, the girl he has taken a liking to, Rize Kamishiro, is a ghoul.
-As a result, when he goes to drop her to her home, she baits him to a deserted place to eat him.
-And through sheer luck, construction items fall onto Rize, and kills her.
+As a result, when he goes to drop her at her home, she baits him to a deserted place to eat him.
+And through sheer luck, construction items fall onto Rize and kills her.

 MAL Rating: 7.68

 If you have been keeping a close eye on 2018 anime, this one needs no introduction.
-With a first episode so controversial, it had to re-label the entire anime to a more mature rating, Goblin Slayer isn’t for everyone to stomach.
-An anime which shows the reality of adventuring, and what it would really entail, Goblin Slayer is one dark blood-fest.
+With a first episode so controversial, it had to re-label the entire anime to a more mature rating; Goblin Slayer isn’t for everyone to stomach.
+An anime that shows the reality of adventuring and what it would really entail, Goblin Slayer is one dark blood-fest.
 Featuring a protagonist, who specializes in killing only goblins, the show portrays a more somber adventuring reality.

 Truly, the gore and violence in this one may want to make the more casual watcher give this a wide berth.
-Conversely, the more serious otaku might be able to appreciate the brutality with which the themes are tackled with this one.
-With no beating around the bush, Goblin Slayer is an incredibly darker version of a medieval society with magic.
+Conversely, the more serious otaku might appreciate the brutality with which the themes are tackled with this one.
+Goblin Slayer is an incredibly darker version of medieval society with magic with no beating around the bush.

 MAL Rating: 8.45

-A future, where cyborgs are not just a reality, but the norm.
+A future where cyborgs are not just a reality but the norm.
 This is the future in which Daisuke Aramaki and Motoko Kusanagi live.
 As a result of this, they are faced with new problems.
-Section 9, a powerful independent crime fighting unit has been set up by the goverment, of which these 2 are a part.
-However, “The Laughing Man”, an A level hacker, throws their team into complete disarray.
+Section 9, a powerful independent crime-fighting unit, has been set up by the government, of which these 2 are a part.
+However, “The Laughing Man,” an A-level hacker, throws their team into complete disarray.

 Ghost in the shell paints a very vivid image of what the future is going to be like.
 With cybernetics advancing at the rate that it is, it won’t be long before the cat and mouse game in this anime happens in real life.
-Fans of a cyberpunk setting will love this anime for it’s aesthetic, plot and deep philosophical musings.
+Fans of a cyberpunk setting will love this anime for its aesthetics, plot, and deep philosophical musings.

 MAL Rating: 7.97

-As the last proper civilization on Earth, the citizens of Romodo try and work on mankind’s recovery.
+As the last proper civilization on Earth, the citizens of Romodo try and work on humanity’s recovery.
 Life outside their safe domes can not exist.
 To assist in their recovery as a species, humans make use of machines called AutoReivs.
 These machines help on a regular basis and work as assistants.
-However, recently, a virus has caught on these robots, giving them self awareness.
+However, recently, a virus has caught on these robots, giving them self-awareness.
 The protagonist, Re-l Meyer, is sent to investigate this.
-She was about spiral into a series of events which would make her come face to face with humanity’s worst sins.
+She was about spiral into a series of events that would make her come face to face with humanity’s worst sins.

-Written and directed with excruciatingly painful detail and thoughtfulness, this psychological masterpiece results in a mind boggling experience.
-With a lot of ambiguity, hidden messages and dark themes, fans of existentialism will simply love this anime.
+Written and directed with excruciatingly painful detail and thoughtfulness, this psychological masterpiece results in a mind-boggling experience.
+With a lot of ambiguity, hidden messages, and dark themes, existentialism fans will simply love this anime.

 MAL Rating: 8.55

-Following the breakout of psychic powers, and the subsequent breakdown of society, peace was achieved by isolating those with powers from those without.
+Following the breakout of psychic powers and society’s subsequent breakdown, peace was achieved by isolating those with powers from those without.
 With a separate set of laws and rules, a new world was created.
 Saki Watanabe finds herself joining this world after her powers materialized.
 Ready to join her friends, she became a part of the Sage Academy.
-But as they start uncovering buried secrets and the actual darkness of society outside their bubble, the group realize not all is as it seems.
+But as they start uncovering buried secrets and society’s actual darkness outside their bubble, the group realizes not all is as it seems.

 With a cutesy art style to contrast the dark themes it tackles, Shinsekai Yori is one of the few dystopian anime with no cyberpunk setting.
-The philosophy in this anime is delivered in a subtle fashion.
-A classic must watch.
+The philosophy in this anime is delivered subtly—a classic must-watch.

 MAL Rating: 7.81

-Most of all people who have heard of this one, have most likely heard about it through Yuno Gasai.
-One of the most popular Yandere characters in all of anime, this show’s gore and dark themes are characterized mostly through her.
-The protagonist’s being a bit more timid and psychologically disturbed (think Shinji), is heavily contrasted by her presence.
-The music and the animations are top class, giving a lot of potency to the violent brawls that so well describe this dark anime.
+Most of all, people who have heard of this one have most likely heard about it through Yuno Gasai.
+One of the most popular Yandere characters in all anime shows’ gore and dark themes is mostly through her.
+The protagonist’s a bit timid and psychologically disturbed (think Shinji) and is heavily contrasted by her presence.
+The music and the animations are top class, giving a lot of potency to the violent brawls to describe this dark anime.

 MAL Rating: 7.71

-The government captured and experimented on Lucy, a Diclonius, .
-Being gifted with horns and psychic powers, the facility didn’t bother with humanity when operating on her.
+The government captured and experimented on Lucy, a Diclonius.
+Being gifted with horns and psychic powers, the facility didn’t bother with any humanity when operating on her.
 As a result, when she broke loose, she left a trail of bloodshed behind her.
-Furthermore, she injured herself during this escape, leaving her with a cracked skull, and a split personality disorder.
+Furthermore, she injured herself during this escape, leaving her with a cracked skull and a split personality disorder.
 And so now, she lives under the care of teenagers Kouta and Yuka.
-Consequently, they slowly get involved in the dark world of politics, government power, secrecy and lies.
+Consequently, they slowly get involved in the dark world of politics, government power, secrecy, and lies.

 MAL Rating: 7.88

-The mafia holds a reputation which can instill fear even in the rich and powerful.
-Angelo Lagusa saw his entire family get brutally murdered by the mafia, and somehow escaped himself by the skin of his teeth.
+The mafia holds a reputation that can instill fear even in the rich and powerful.
+Angelo Lagusa saw his entire family get brutally murdered by the mafia and somehow escaped himself by the skin of his teeth.
 Shell-shocked and completely hollow, he disappears, only to surface again after 7 long years.
-He receives a letter, which gets him to return to his home town, Lawless.
-And so, adopting a new identity of Avilio Bruno, he decides to infiltrate the Vanetti family mafia, to avenge his family.
+He receives a letter, which gets him to return to his hometown, Lawless.
+And so, adopting a new identity of Avilio Bruno, he decides to infiltrate the Vanetti family mafia to avenge his family.

 Having learned and perfected special skills to deceive, manipulate and extort information, Avilio sets off on the hunt to destroy each and every member of the mafia.
-A plot weaved with care and love, 91 days is sure to get the adrenaline rushing for all fans of dark thrillers.
-With mind warping psychology and detailed character development, this anime is bound to get your dark drama gears turning.
+A plot weaved with care and love, 91 days is sure to get the adrenaline rushing for all dark thrillers fans.
+With mind-warping psychology and detailed character development, this anime is bound to get your dark drama gears turning.

 MAL Rating: 8.37